Why the DeLorean Refuses to Die: Back to the Future, Stainless Steel, and the Car That Outran Its Own Failure

 Collapse and Controversy

 The financial and legal walls closed in quickly.
 In October 1982, DeLorean was arrested in a drug trafficking sting operation conducted by the FBI, accused of conspiring to distribute cocaine in a scheme allegedly intended to save his struggling company.
 He was acquitted in 1984 after his defence successfully argued entrapment, but the damage was done.
-DMC had already filed for bankruptcy earlier that year, and production ceased with approximately 9,000 units completed.
+DMC had already filed for bankruptcy in 1982, and production ceased with approximately 9,000 units completed.

 Back to the Future and the Reinvention of a Failed Car